(301) 874-1707 | Urbana | (301) 762-0062 | Fallsgrove Rockville

 Although arm lift scars are less significant with the short scar approach, this procedure often does not provide enough correction to reach most patients’ cosmetic goals, so it is only occasionally recommended.

-After arm lift surgery, you will be able to return home immediately and resume your desk job within 5-7 days.
-Because arm movement must be somewhat limited for a few weeks after surgery, you will need more time off work after an arm lift is your job requires lifting or demanding physical activity.
+After arm lift surgery in our accredited surgical center in Maryland, you will be able to return home immediately and resume your desk job within 5-7 days.
+Because arm movement must be somewhat limited for a few weeks after surgery, you will need more time off work after an arm lift if your job requires lifting or demanding physical activity.

 The initial arm lift recovery period lasts about two weeks, although patients may need to wear a compression garment for longer to minimize swelling.
 After about 6-8 weeks, final arm lift results take shape, and arm lift scars gradually flatten and fade over the next several months.
 Ultimately, you will end up with slimmer, more defined upper arms and a new-found confidence to show them off.